ClosedBusiness

 Australian Government · Australia

-This grant provides funding to a single delivery partner to design and manage up to 500 university scholarships for women in STEM.
-The program aims to support women retraining, seeking higher qualifications, or returning to study after a break, with strong industry and university collaboration.
+This grant provided funding to a single delivery partner to design and manage up to 500 university scholarships for women in STEM.
+The program aimed to increase women's participation in STEM tertiary education, support industry-relevant skills development, and foster future women leaders and mentors in STEM.

 Funding